Johjo/spandor/documentation/commands/start_game_command.md

     4 tokens are in the stock
     3 nobles are in the board

-Title : Specific preparation for three players
+Title : Specific preparation for three players (DONE) Given
-Given
     3 players
 When